 There are numerous “reading strategies” that are encouraged.
 “Look at the picture!”
 “Try a word that makes sense!”

 And when you hear your first grader read, they substitute words, make guesses, insert words, or skip words entirely!
 They will continue to struggle and their self-confidence will tank.

 Please don’t encourage these methods.
 These habits are hard to break!

-Not so fast.
-What if I told you that the most common assessments used to determine a student’s level are deeply flawed?
+The most common assessments used to determine a student’s level are deeply flawed.
 In one study the researchers found the Benchmark Assessment System by Fountas and Pinnell used widely in schools, only accurately identified 48% of at-risk students (Durwin et al., 2017).
 In a different study, the Informal Reading Inventory, also provided by F&P, only accurately identified 54% of at-risk students (Parker et al., 2015).

 That means that the test is only right about half the time.
 The other side of this coin is that your child may need extra support and is probably not receiving intervention at the most critical time.
 The test has failed to identify your child as at-risk.

-Again, 4th-grade slump.
-It’s a thing.
-Google it.
+Here comes the 4th grade slump.
 There are no more pictures to help children read words.
 Children guess when they don’t know a word and now their comprehension is affected.
-Those “reading strategies” above aren’t helpful.
-Kids gets discouraged and begin to disengage.
+Kids get discouraged and begin to disengage.